DIGGRO KK320 robotic vacuum cleaner review

 What it does offer, is simple control via 2 buttons on the unit and an easy to use remote.
 Again for the price, these options are too expensive to include.

-Given the DIGGRO KK320 has a highly affordable price of £99.99 (available from Amazon), it’s a fantastic entry point if you’re looking to automate key tasks in the home.
+Given the DIGGRO KK320 has a highly affordable price, it’s a fantastic entry point if you’re looking to automate key tasks in the home.

 If you’re looking at upgrading from another entry-level robovac, then we would advise considering the iRobot Roomba 671.
 It is double the price but offers more functions then DIGGRO KK320.